Bouowmx/best-project-2015/README.md

 Running `bp2015.*` requires `uwsgi`.
 Install in Debian-based systems using `sudo apt-get install uwsgi`.
 In `bp2015.js`, change `ws://bp2015.themafia.info:9090` to `ws://<your server domain or server IP address>:9090` since you cannot log in to `bp2015.themafia.info` to start the server.

-Change to project directory.

-To start server: `./bp2015.sh`
+To start server, change to project direactory and run `./bp2015.sh`

-To play, open `bp2015.html`.

 #To-do
 ###Map